middlebury/college-handbook/content/i-policies-for-all/appropriate-use/intell-property.md

 Questions from Middlebury programs about using these logos or marks on marketing materials or other communications should be directed to the Middlebury Office of Communications in advance.
 Questions about vendors using Middlebury’s name or marks should be directed to Business Services.

-**B.** **Middlebury Policy on Intellectual Property Rights** &nbsp;&nbsp;&nbsp;&nbsp;– Approved October 1, 2016
+**B.** **Middlebury Policy on Intellectual Property Rights**     – Approved October 1, 2016

 **I. Principles and Definitions**

-The purpose of this Intellectual Property policy (this “policy”) is to protect and celebrate the work of members of the Middlebury Community, to establish understood guidelines with respect to ownership and use of Intellectual Property, and to demonstrate Middlebury’s commitment to sharing the Middlebury Community’s expertise for the public good.
+The purpose of this Intellectual Property policy (this _**“policy”**_) is to protect and celebrate the work of members of the Middlebury Community, to establish understood guidelines with respect to ownership and use of Intellectual Property, and to demonstrate Middlebury’s commitment to sharing the Middlebury Community’s expertise for the public good.
 This policy outlines the rights, responsibilities, and opportunities of Middlebury Community members with regard to Intellectual Property created as part of work or study with Middlebury or with the use of Middlebury resources.

 _**(a)  Principles.**_